Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set an 53 ACL on the bucket or the object.
 - [ ] Create a Cloud Front distribution for the bucket.
 - [x] Set an 53 bucket policy.
-- [x] Enable lAM Identity Federation.
+- [x] Enable IAM Identity Federation.
 - [ ] Use 53 Virtua l Hosting.

 ### You are in the process of creating a Route 53 DNS failover to direct traffic to two EC2 zones.
 Obviously, if one fails, you would like Route 53 to direct traffic to the other region.
 Each region has an ELB with some instances being distributed.
 What is the best way for you to configure the Route 53 health check?